palantir/atlasdb/docs/source/miscellaneous/doc/adr/0016-use-tickets-encoding-for-transactions.md

 - if for a given column the number of cells is at least ``CC``, then the cells for that column will exclusively take up one or more batches, with no batch having size greater than ``SQ``.
 - otherwise, the cells may be combined with cells in other columns, in batches of size up to ``CC``.
 There is no guarantee that all cells for a given column will be in the same batch.
+However, we do guarantee this for columns that are returned in a batch that are not the first or last column in that batch.

 In terms of implementation, we simply maintain a list of cells eligible for cross-column batching, and partition this list into contiguous groups of size ``CC``.
 In this way, no row key will be included more than twice.
 It may be possible